easbarba/easbarba.github.io/docs/index.md

 layout: default
 ---

-Hi, I'm Alex Barbosa.
-I have as goal to introduce helpful articles on Linux, Emacs and Programming.
+Short tips on all the great things of Linux distributions, its tools, and specially Emacs and Programming.

-## Articles
+## Tips

 <ul>
   {% for post in site.posts %}